ordinals/ord/docs/src/guides/inscriptions.md

 You can see pending transactions with `ord --chain signet walet transactions`.
-Once the faucet transaction confirms, you should be able to see the transactions outputs with `ord --chain signet wallet utxos`.
+Once the faucet transaction confirms, you should be able to see the transactions outputs with `ord --signet wallet utxos`.

 Creating Inscription Content
 ----------------------------